PawseySC/singularity-containers/_episodes/22-build-docker.md

 - "Read and write a basic Dockerfile using `FROM`, `LABEL`, `RUN`, `ENV`, `COPY`, and `CMD`"
 - "Build and test an `amd64` Docker/OCI image"
 - "Apply basic practices for build contexts, package installation, image tags, and runtime users"
+- "Build an MPI application image from a Pawsey-provided base image"
 - "Publish an image to Docker Hub and pull it as a named SIF file on an HPC system"
 keypoints:
 - "Docker is commonly used to build and test Docker/OCI images on a workstation, while Singularity runs the resulting images on the HPC system"